PhilSmithit/Configure-AD-with-VMs/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- To configure active directory on Azure Virtual Machines, you will need to do the following:
+- To configure Active Directory on Azure Virtual Machines, you will need to do the following:

 <p>
     1. Create a new virtual machine in Azure that will be used as the domain controller.